MohammedAlkhayyat/NormNumGromacs/README.md

 The N#StoP.py is the code that gives you the csv that contains the number of solutes around each monomer chain.

-Download the code and run the command
+Download the code and run the command on your terminal

 ```
-python3 N#StoP.py'
+python3 N#StoP.py
 ```

 Enter then the gro file name and the polymer and solute names